olgapombo/olgapombo.github.io/research/projects.md

 * Founding member of the research project **Jean-Jacques Rousseau**, Portuguese Society for Philosophy (1977 - 1979).
 * Founder (with Teresa Levy and Henrique Guimaraes) of the research project [Mathesis](https://webpages.ciencias.ulisboa.pt/~ommartins/mathesis/index.htm), Calouste Gulbenkian Foundation  (1989-1995).
 * Member of the international research project **Leibniz the Polemicist**, Institute for Advanced Studies, Hebrew University of Jerusalem, Israel (head by Marcelo Dascal) (1994-1998).
-* Member of the research project **O Ensino na Faculdade de Ciencias**, CIE-FCUL(head by Maria Odete Valente),(1995-1998).
+* Member of the research project **O Ensino na Faculdade de Ciencias / Teaching at the Faculty of Sciences)**, CIE-FCUL(head by Maria Odete Valente),(1995-1998).
 * Member of the research project, **A Universidade de Lisboa.
-Da Ideia de Universidade às Práticas Institucionais**, Rectory of the University of Lisbon (head by Maria Odete Valente) (1997-1999).
+Da Ideia de Universidade às Práticas Institucionais (The University of Lisbon.
+From the Idea of University to the Institutional Prectices**, Rectory of the University of Lisbon (head by Maria Odete Valente) (1997-1999).
 * Associated Researcher of the international project **La Science dans ses Contextes**, Maison de Sciences Humaines du Nord-Pas de Calais, Université de Lille III, France (head by Shahid Rahman) (2004-2006).
 * Associated Researcher of the international project **Le Rôle de la Micro-Histoire**, Université de Lille III, France (head by Shahid Rahman) (2006-2008).
 * Associated Researcher of the international project **La Contextualization des Catégories de la Pensée Scientifique**, Université de Lille III, France (head by Shahid Rahman), (2006-2008).
 * Associated Researcher of the international project **Logiques de la Ficcion**, Université de Lille III, France (head by Shahid Rahman) (2006-2008).
-* Member of the [Poincaré Filósofo da Ciência](https://cfcul.ciencias.ulisboa.pt/projectos/poincare-filosofo-da-ciencia/), FCT research project (head by António Franco Oliveira) (2007-2010).
+* Member of the [Poincaré Filósofo da Ciência / Poincaré Philosopher of Science](https://cfcul.ciencias.ulisboa.pt/projectos/poincare-filosofo-da-ciencia/), FCT research project (head by António Franco Oliveira) (2007-2010).
-* Member of the  **Problemas Filosóficos da Física Quântica**,  FCT research project (head by José Croca) (2007-2010).
+* Member of the  **Problemas Filosóficos da Física Quântica / Philosophical Problems of Quantum Mechanics**,  FCT research project (head by José Croca) (2007-2010).
 * Associated Researcher of the international project **Imag(in)ing the Nano-scale: Interactions between Science and Art**, University of Bergen, Centre for the Studies of the Sciences and Humanities (head by Rasmus Tore Slaattelid), (2009-2011).
 * Associated Researcher of the international project EU-FP7,  **Observatory Nano** , EU-7th Framework Program (head by Mark Morrison (2009-2011).
 * Member of the  [The Vienna Papers of Delfim Santos and the Philosophy of Science in Portugal](https://www.delfimsantos.net/2013/04/23/lancamento-da-delfim-santos-studies/), CFCUL research project (head by Filipe D. Santos), (2011-2012).